TrudeEH/web/content/posts/nix-starter-guide.md

 ## Searching for a Solution

 When trying to solve this issue, I came up with a few ideas.
 I could:
 - **Keep two different configurations: One for macOS and one for Debian.** I began work on this, and then...
 I realized that I needed to support Arch as well.
-No big deal, 3 configurations isn't a lot, I can manage it- I also have an arm laptop, and an x86 macOS machine that needs support.
+No big deal, 3 configurations isn't a lot, I can manage itI also have an arm laptop, and an x86 macOS machine that needs support.
 And what if I switch to another device in the future? ...
 This approach was getting me nowhere, as the 2 configurations I started with became 5, then 10, then more.
 - **Write a compatibility layer between `brew`, `apt`, `pacman`, etc.** This seemed like a good approach at first, but because a package can have different names depending on how it is packaged, among many other issues, I quickly had to give up.
 - **Use the same package manager everywhere.** I tried to use Homebrew everywhere, but quickly noticed that many packages are missing, especially on Linux.
 Configurations would have to be ported as well.